mattimatti/grunt-doctrine/README.md

 Type: `String`
 Default value: `'module'`

-A string that determines how we want to create models, all in one file or modular application
+A string that determines how we want to create models, all in one file or modular application.
+Values can be `'module'` or `'structured'`.

 #### options.appName
 Type: `String`
 Default value: `'app'`

-The folder that will contain the application
+The application name and folder that will contain the javascript application.

 #### options.root
 Type: `String`
 Default value: `'/'`

-The destination folder where the code will be generated
+The destination folder where the code will be generated. `'appName'` will be appended.

 #### options.endpoint
 Type: `String`
-Default value: `'{}'`
+Default value: `'null'`

-The api endpoint
+The api endpoint for example http://example.com/v1/

 #### options.backbone
 Type: `Object`
 Default value: `'{}'`

-Options for the backbone modules to use
+Options for the backbone modules to use.
+Options will be described later in this module.

 #### options.backbone.relational